cschroed-usgs/docker-microservices-cdi-poc/README.md

 See [GitHub documentation](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for more information

 - `.pypirc`: This is a configuration file that tells `pip` how to upload Python artifacts to the PyPI repo that was created earlier.
-The file should look something like this:
+The default should look something like this:
 ```
 [distutils]
 index-servers =